Pat Tillman honored on ASU Football's new 'Selfless' jersey

 RELATED: Freshman Jayden Daniels named ASU starting quarterback

-The design on the sleeve also gives a nod to the Arizona state flag, which Adidas says also nods to the 80+ solar panels on ASU's campus.
+The design on the sleeve gives a nod to the Arizona state flag, which Adidas says also acknowledges the 80+ solar panels on ASU's campus.

-In honor of Pat Tillman, a black badge on the sternum above the number says "PT 42."
-Tillman, who played for ASU from 1994-1997, was killed in Afghanistan in 2004 after he enlisted in the Army following the Sept.
-11 attacks.

 Adidas says the new uniforms also use environmentally-friendly ECONYL yarn and block numbering that requires less material.
 The white and maroon cleats are also made from recycled material.